DiwakarBasnet/Machine-Learning/chapter-02-supervised-learning/ReadMe.md

 * ### Polynomial regression
 In the previous examples of Linear Regression, when the data is plotted, there was a linear relationship between dependent and independent variables.
 Thus is was more suitable to build a linear model to get accurate predictions.
 What if the data points had non-linearity making the linear model give an error in predictions due to non-linearity?
 In this case, we have to build a polynomial relationship which will accurately fit the data points in the given plot.

+## 2. Classification:

+It recognizes specific entities within the dataset and attempts to draw some conclusion on how those entities should be labeled.
+In classification , a program learns from given dataset or observations and then classifies new observation into a number of classes or groups.
+The best example of ML classification algorithm is Email Spam Detector.
+The algorithm which implements the classification on the dataset is known as a classifier.
+There are 2 types of classifer;
+*<b>Binary Classifier: </b>Classification problem has only 2 possible outcomes
+*<b>Multi-class Classifier: </b>Classification problem has more than 2 outcomes